 Further, analysis by the Global Expert Network on Copyright User Rights (2020) shows that just nine countries in Africa permit ‘open research’ in the area of text and data mining, that is, the ability to both reproduce and to share the outputs of computer-based data analysis with other researchers, for example, for collaboration or external validation of research results necessary to the research process.

 Leaders in libraries, education and copyright advocacy

 The R2R Steering Group that will advise EIFL on project activities in Africa, including advocacy, training, and events, is made up of leaders in libraries, education and copyright advocacy.

-We are delighted to be working with Pedi Anawi, Coordinator Education International Regional Office (Ghana); Kathy Matsika, University Library Director, National University of Science & Technology (Zimbabwe); Ben Cashdan, Television Producer, Co-Chair ReCreate (South Africa); Denise Nicholson, Consultant, Scholarly Horizons (South Africa), and Sarah Kaddu, AfLIA Copyright and Legal Matters Working Group (Uganda) on this exciting and forward looking project.
+We are delighted to be working with Pedi Anawi, Coordinator Education International Regional Office (Ghana); Kathy Matsika, University Library Director, National University of Science & Technology (Zimbabwe); Ben Cashdan, Television Producer, Co-Chair ReCreate (South Africa); and Denise Nicholson, Consultant, Scholarly Horizons (South Africa) on this exciting project.